fujidana/vscode-spec-data/README.md

 While this VS Code extension treats `.spec` as the default file extension for the files (language identifier: `spec-data`), a user can change the association by oneself.
 Read [Language Support in Visual Studio Code](https://code.visualstudio.com/docs/languages/overview) (official document of VS Code) for further details.

-The extension additionally supports chiplot file format, in which __fit2d__ software imports and exports one-dimensional dataset such as scattering profiles (language identifier: `chiplot`, default extension: `.chi`).
+The extension additionally supports the following formats:

+- _chiplot file format_ (language identifier: `chiplot`, default extension: `.chi`): a text file format in which __fit2d__ software imports and exports one-dimensional dataset such as scattering profiles.
+- _MCA file format_ (language identifier: `spec-mca`, default extension: `.mca`): a text file format in which each row consists of an array of number and represents a spectrum or profile of some data.
+The separator may be a tab or whitespace.
+MCA (multichannel analyzer) data in __spec__ can be easily exported in this format by `array_dump()` function.
+A MCA files created by ESRF's __spec__ macro, [BLISS / mca.mac](https://www.esrf.fr/blissdb/macros/macdoc.py?macname=mca.mac), are also supported.

 ## What's __spec__?